 Headley Heath Second World War walking trail

 If you were to step back in time to the 1940s, visitors to Headley Heath would hardly recognise the site.
 Almost devoid of the thick shrubs and oak trees now flourishing, the heath would have been pockmarked with training trenches, bomb craters and fox holes.
-Nor would visitors be able to casually stroll past Bellasis House for, behind it's Lutyens-designed walls, secrets and espionage were whispered and enacted on a daily basis.
+Nor would visitors be able to casually stroll past Bellasis House where secrets and espionage were whispered and enacted on a daily basis.
 Take this fascinating walk over the heath to learn more about its military past and how it has shaped the landscape today.

 This walk is in parts challenging with steep climbs and descents.
 Please ensure you wear stout footwear.
 After heavy rain stretches of the walk can be muddy.
 Dogs welcome, but please keep on a lead when cattle are close by.